Mark van der Maarel: Club career

 In the 2017–18 season, Van der Maarel was named FC Utrecht Player of the Year by the club's supporters and thereby won the David di Tommaso Trophy.
 The fans rewarded him for his perseverance and the fact that during the season he broke the iconic boundary of 200 Eredivisie matches for Utrecht.
 In addition, the defender managed to score four goals.

 On 22 February 2021, Van der Maarel signed a two-year contract extension, keeping him part of Utrecht until 2023.
 At that point, he had made 307 official appearances for the club, making him sixth on the all-time list of most games played for Utrecht.

+On 15 March 2024, Van der Maarel announced his retirement at the end of the 2023–24 season.

 International career

-On 5 October, Van der Maarel was called up for Netherlands U21, for the European U21 Championship group 4 qualifiers at Finland and Poland.
+On 5 October 2011, Van der Maarel was called up for Netherlands U21, for the European U21 Championship group 4 qualifiers at Finland and Poland.
 Here he also benefited from injury problems by his replacing Feyenoord defender Kelvin Leerdam.